mesosphere/d2iq-engineering-blog/content/posts/signing-artifacts-via-cosign/index.md

 - Storage
 - Key Revocation

 Storing private keys somewhere safe is a big challenge, even for big companies that are prone to make mistakes.
-When a private key is compromised, re-distributing a new key to the users is a big deal of challenge.
+When a private key is compromised, re-distributing a new key to the users is a big challenge.

 ##  Why is Sigstore different?